Posts

 Decorative lighting is important but a good lighting designer will combine it with architectural lighting for the best results.
 For a soft late-afternoon cosiness, you may just turn on the decorative lighting to watch TV, or read your book under a pretty lamp, or enjoy an aperitif.
 At other times, you will need a fuller combination of lights.

-London townhouse entrance with both decorative and architectural lighting
+London townhouse entrance with both decorative and architectural lighting showing benefits of combining the two

 What is architectural lighting in interior design?